FAQ - Frequently Asked Questions

 but it wasn't.
 I started at a kitchen table in my three-room apartment

-on a dial-up modem, tring to get sites selected for USA
+on a dial-up modem, trying to get sites selected for USA

 Is URLwire a press

-release distribution service, and is not automated.
-URLwire is sent
+not a press release distribution service, and is not automated.
+URLwire

-by Eric Ward to people who have requested it, and actually look forward
+is sent by Eric Ward to people who have requested it, and actually look

-to it.
-I personally do the vetting/research and identify
+forward to it.
+I personally do the vetting/research

-the exact people who are URLwire subscribers and also looking for subject
+and identify the exact people who are URLwire subscribers and also looking

-specific and purposeful web content in your subject area.
-URLwire has thousands
+for subject specific and purposeful web content in your subject area.
+URLwire

-of private subscribers, including over 325 reference librarians, and is
+has thousands of private subscribers, including over 375 reference librarians,

 who want to receive URLwire but not via email, I provide a feed,